Journal Club! Correct Baby Carrier Positions!

 If you are in pain, or even if you’re not, here are 4 friendly reminders from the Pelvis Specialists at Pelvic Floored, to keep your back happy and pain minimal when carrying:

-- Keep your core gently supported–talk with a PT if you aren’t sure if you are doing this well, or if you think you’re doing it, and you’re still in pain…because chances are you are not doing it right FOR YOU, and could benefit from an adjustment in your strategy.
+- Keep your core gently supported–talk with a PT (read this post to find one near you) if you aren’t sure if you are doing this well, or if you think you’re doing it, and you’re still in pain…because chances are you are not doing it right FOR YOU, and could benefit from an adjustment in your strategy.

 - Carry things in front of you, and close to your body.
 This is much better than off to one side or far away from your body.